Konstantin Rodzaevsky: Manchukuo

 Rodzaevsky had around 12,000 followers in Manchukuo.
 During the 2,600th anniversary of the founding of the Empire of Japan, Rodzaevsky, with a select group of people, paid his respects to Emperor Hirohito at the official celebration in the region.

-The fascists installed a great swastika illuminated by neon light at their branch in Manzhouli (Manchouli), at least 3km from the Soviet border.
+The fascists installed a great swastika illuminated by neon light at their branch in Manzhouli (Manchouli), at least 3 km from the Soviet border.
 It was kept on all day and night to provide a show of power against the Soviet government.
 Rodzaevsky awaited the day when, leaving these signs on the Russian border, he would lead the White Anti-Soviet forces, joining White General Kislitsin and Japanese forces, into battle to "liberate the people of Russia from Soviet rule".
 Their main military acts involved the training of the Asano Detachment, an entirely ethnic-Russian special force in the Kwantung Army, organized for carrying out sabotage against Soviet forces in case of any Japanese invasion of Siberia.
 Japan was apparently interested in creating a White Russian regime in Outer Manchuria.